HubSpot WooCommerce Integration: Create & Update Deals

 # 1. ORDER CREATED WooCommerce order placed └── fires woocommerce_checkout_order_created └── Webhook #1 POST https://api.hubapi.com/crm/objects/2026-03/deals └── HubSpot responds 201 + {"id": "502475571425", ...} └── post-glue: update_post_meta($order_id, "_hubspot_deal_id", "502475571425") # 2.
 ORDER COMPLETED (minutes, hours, or days later) Order status changed → "completed" └── fires woocommerce_order_status_changed └── pre-glue: read _hubspot_deal_id from order meta → inject as _hs_deal_id └── URL template {{ _hs_deal_id }} resolves → /crm/objects/2026-03/deals/502475571425 └── Webhook #2 PATCH with {"properties": {"dealstage": "closedwon"}} └── HubSpot responds 200 — deal moved to Closed Won

-The first webhook fires on woocommerce_checkout_order_created — emitted by the classic WooCommerce checkout shortcode.
-If your store uses the block-based checkout, add woocommerce_store_api_checkout_order_processed to the triggers array; both fire with the same payload shape so a single webhook + glue pair handles both.
+The first webhook fires on woocommerce_checkout_order_created.
+If your store uses the block-based checkout, add woocommerce_store_api_checkout_order_processed to the triggers array — both fire with the same payload shape.

 We POST to HubSpot's new dated CRM endpoint: https://api.hubapi.com/crm/objects/2026-03/deals.
-The legacy /crm/v3/objects/deals path still works, but HubSpot's documentation and examples are migrating to the 2026-03 path, so any new hubspot woocommerce integration should start there.
+The legacy /crm/v3/objects/deals path still works but HubSpot is migrating to dated paths — any new integration should start there.

 step 1.1 — create the webhook via REST